ngoldbaum/enzo-test/doc/manual/source/developer_guide/ModificationIntro.rst

    $ hg up mainline
    $ ... a short time later ...
-   $ hg ci -m 'My awesome bugfix, so much better now'
+   $ hg commit -m 'My awesome bugfix, so much better now'
    $ hg push -f -B mainline https://bitbucket.org/my_username/enzo-dev

 The "-f" was used to force the push of the mainline bookmark, even if it